nds-org/workbench-helm-chart/README.md

 Now you can modify the `webui` or `apiserver` in any way that you see fit, then navigate to https://kubernetes.docker.internal to immediately test your changes.

-NOTE: You'll need to re-run `yarn build` after any modifications to the `webui`.
+NOTE: You'll need to re-run `make compile` after any modifications to the `webui`.

 This will trigger the build step (during which you will get a 500 error) that will refresh the files in `src/webui/build`.